Georgemouts/Google-Research-Football-RL-DQN/README.md

 # Google-Research-Football-RL
-Creating a AI-agent that can play football in the google research football environment.Final project for CSE-UOI
+Creating a AI-agent that can play football in the google research football environment.Project based on [Kaggle Competition](https://www.kaggle.com/c/google-football/overview/prizes) .Final project for CSE-UOI

 # Prerequisites